chrisbresky/Aquarius-Project/README.md

 **You!** In whatever way you can help.

-We'd love your feedback along the way, and of course, we'd love you to contribute with the following:
+We'd love you to contribute with the following:
+ 1.**Be Inspired.** Ask a question that you'd like a scientist/educator to answer for you related to the project. (**Example:** *"How hot was the meteorite (space rock) when it hit the water?"*) Post your question here!
 * Scientist of diverse backgrounds to bring their knowledge - or be open to communicate with participating students
 * Translators for existing lesson content
 * Transcribers for video content to increase accessibility